hazelcast/hazelcast-jet-reference-manual/src/DistributedComputation.md

 cluster member.
 This is controlled by the `distributed` property of the edge.
 By default the edge is local and calling the `distributed()` method removes this restriction.

+With appropriate DAG design, network traffic can be minimized by employing local edges.
+Local edges are implemented with the most efficient kind of concurrent queue: single-producer, single-consumer bounded queue.
+It employs wait-free algorithms on both sides and avoids `volatile` writes by using `lazySet`.

 ### Forwarding Patterns